 always specifies this current computer.
 This address can also be replaced by the word localhost

 ) of another computer that has no name in the current network.
-If the following row is entered into this file, then the computer can be adressed by name (e.g. promotic2
+If the following row is entered into the file, then the computer can be adressed by name (e.g. promotic2

 The open connections limit was introduced